 When I started writing online, I didn’t know how to monetize my work.
 I wrote over 100 articles without earning a single penny.
-Then, I got into freelance writing, taking a few clients and earning a decent income from them.
+Then I got into freelance writing, taking on a few clients and earning a decent income.
 Some months were great; others were ghost towns.
 I was always chasing the next project, the next invoice, and the next “yes.”

 Then I stumbled into the world of digital products.
 I saw so many writers and creators earning “passive” income by selling courses, e-books, guides, checklists, etc.